f0rmat1k/bemy/README.md

 Called autotask and created the only css file `some-block.css`.
 You should set `-f` when you want set not current directory or call bemy on `deps.js` file.

-Webstorm requiered `-f [path]`.
+Webstorm is required `-f [path]`.
 An example of using bemy with `external tools` of webstorm for the autotask:
 ![](https://cloud.githubusercontent.com/assets/769992/6725778/23a5188a-ce30-11e4-828d-0d590fb26e08.png)
 Don't forget to configure hotkey for task running (e.g. `ctrl + a`) at `keymap` section.